-- 4 Select a control panel type from the drop-down list. - 5 If your panel type is CP1602-CQX, skip to step 8.
+5 If your panel type is CP1602-CQX, skip to step 8.

 Note that if you are creating a configuration for a CP1602-CQX, the treatment of the configuration is unique among panel types.
-See CQX Panels on page 46.
+See CQX Panels on page 51.

 - 6 Choose a panel mode: 'Standard', 'Enhanced Hold', or 'Enhanced No Hold'.
-See Remote Panel Modes on page 44
+See Remote Panel Modes on page 47.

 - 7 Define button functions:

 - a Click on the image of a button in the panel graphic at the top of the page.

 - b From the 'Button Function' drop-down list, select a button function (or do nothing and accept the present button definition).

-- c Fill in each field as needed for the type of button.
+- c Fill each field as needed for the type of button.
 The fields vary with the button function:

-- Destination Selection Buttons on page 47.
+- Destination Selection Buttons

-- Level Buttons on page 49.
+- Level Buttons

-- Salvo Buttons on page 49.
+- Salvo Buttons

-- Source Selection Buttons on page 50.
+- Source Selection Buttons

+- Paging Buttons

-- Unused on page 51.
+- Unused Button Type

-- d In the 'Device Name/Button Label' field, enter a mnemonic for the button and press (enter) on your keyboard.
+- d In the 'Device Name / Button Label' field, enter a mnemonic for the button and press 'enter' or 'tab' on your keyboard.
 The mnemonic you enter appears in the panel graphic at the top of the page (only).

 - 8 Save the panel configuration.
-Either ...

-Click Update Panel to write the button configuration to the remote panel module.
+Either click ${f Update\ Panel}$ to write the button configuration to the remote panel module $\dots$